dbddqy/digital_future_cv/README.md

 2. create python3.7 environment in Anaconda
 3. install **RealSenseSDK** and **PCL**
 4. install python packages: **opencv**, **scipy**, **pyrealsense2**, **pclpy**...
-5. download the python codes, create the project and configure the interpreter
+5. clone the project and configure the interpreter
 6. run test codes in test folder

 ## 1. Install Anaconda2 (2 or 3 doesn't matter)